michalsen/states_geojson/README.md

 8/15/2013
-Seems Drupal as issues with Leaflet and Multigon, I there is an Alaska and Hawaii polygon.
+Seems Drupal as issues with Leaflet and MultiPolygon, I there is an Alaska and Hawaii polygon.
 Hawaii is more or less just a block covering the islands and Alaska is just the mainland.